auppal1/auppal1/README.md

 ## 👋🏽 Hi there!

 # 💫 About Me:
-🔭 Aspiring Data Scientist with sepcial interest in financial technology<br>
+🔭 Aspiring Quantitive Risk Analyst with special interest in Data Science and AI applications<br>
 🏫 Studied Computer Science at Newcastle University, UK<br>
 🌱 I’m currently studying Finanical Tehcnology with Data Science at the University of Bristol<br>
 ⚡ Fun fact: I love watching boxing, my current favourite fighter is Moses Itauma<br>